ansible/ansible-container/docs/rst/deploy_kubernetes.rst

 '''''''''''

 For the purposes of this example, Kubernetes will refer to `Google Container Engine <https://cloud.google.com/container-engine/>`_.
-The private registry used in the examples is `Google Container Registry <https://cloud.google.com/container-engine/>`_.
-A project is a project created on `Google Compute Engine <https://cloud.google.com/compute/>`_, and a cluster is a cluster created in the project using Google Container Engine.
+The private registry used in the examples is `Google Container Registry <https://cloud.google.com/container-registry/>`_.
+A project is a project created on `Google Cloud Platform <https://cloud.google.com>`_, and a cluster is a cluster created in the project using Google Container Engine.

 Client Authentication
 '''''''''''''''''''''

-To authenticate with Kubernetes (Google Contaner Engine), you can manually run ``gcloud init``.
-A better way, and a way that can be easily automated is to create a `service account <https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances>`_ and use the associated JSON key file.
+To authenticate with Kubernetes (Google Contaner Engine), we'll use a service account and a JSON key file.
+The service account provides a long lived credential that can be used in automation, and its access can be scoped to specific projects and resources.

+You should have already logged into `your Cloud Platform console <https://console.cloud.google.com>`_ Go to *IAM and Admin* and choose Service Accounts.
+Click *Create Service Account* to create a new service account.
+Provide a name for the account and check *Furnish a new private key*.
+When prompted select a key type of JSON.

-Once you have your service account, download the JSON key file.
-This is a private key for accessing the cluster.
-Secure it just as you would an SSH private key file.
+The JSON key file will automatically download to your computer.
+This is a private key file, similar to an SSH private key.
+Store it securely, just as you would any private key file so that only you have access.

 Use the following command, changing the path and name of the key file, to authenticate with the cluster: